abhilash1910/ISO-WG21-Sofia-Trip-Report/README.md

 ```
 This paved the way for [P2996R12](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2025/p2996r12.html) by Dan Katz et al, which introduced the following additional featues

-- The representation of program elements via constant-expressions producing reflection values ó reflections for short ó of an opaque type `std::meta::info`
+- The representation of program elements via constant-expressions producing reflection values ‚Äî reflections for short ‚Äî of an opaque type `std::meta::info`
 - A `reflection operator` (prefix ^^) that computes a reflection value for its operand construct
 - A number of consteval metafunctions to work with reflections (including deriving other reflections)
 - Constructs called splicers to produce grammatical elements from reflections (e.g., ``[: refl :]``).